Matos07/TocktickIT_MP/docs/lab-01/ai_use.md

 ## Reflection
 Two or three sentences: what made your prompts better, and one place you had to correct or reject what the agent produced.

+I had to think about several things : why do I use this prompt and not another ?
+Can this task be broken into smallertasks that I can efficiently do instead of relying on AI ?
+I didn't had issues through my work beside my own forgots.
+I had to tell the agent when it was getting outside what I really needed.